Following the success of ORPA, Transport for NSW commissioned Outware Mobile to update the existing Opal Travel iOS and Android customer apps.

 With information-heavy utility apps like Opal Travel, our goal is always to manage the information hierarchy on every screen.
 Users should not have to search for important information, it should be clearly presented through the clarity and cohesiveness of the design.

-Colour is also used as a communication mechanism throughout the app in a restrained and controlled manner.
+Colour is used as a communication mechanism throughout the app in a restrained and controlled manner.
 In the Trip Planner, colours help link the type of transport (train, bus, etc.) with specific legs of a journey.
-These seemingly simple cues help make the app both easy and more intuitive to use, quickly providing users with as much information as possible.
+These simple cues help make the app more intuitive, quickly providing users with as much information as possible.

-Opal Travel uses animation where it adds value to the user experience.
-For example, during the Onboarding process, animation is used to delight new users while also drawing attention to important information.
+During the onboarding process, animation is used to delight new users while also drawing attention to important information.
 Motion can also be used to display practical information; the Weekly Travel Reward bar animates and fills with colour to indicate progress towards free travel.

 iOS and Android development was completed in staged iterations to allow continuous feedback throughout the project, conducted by both our internal QA team as well as third parties, ensuring that issues and risks were identified early and managed effectively.